MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/protect-against-ransomware-microsoft-365.md

 4. [Protect devices](protect-against-ransomware-microsoft-365-step4.md)
 5. [Protect information](protect-against-ransomware-microsoft-365-step5.md)

-Here are the steps of the solution deployed for your Microsoft 365 tenant.
+Here are the five steps of the solution deployed for your Microsoft 365 tenant.

 ![Ransomware protection for a Microsoft 365 tenant](../media/protect-against-ransomware-microsoft-365/protect-against-ransomware-microsoft-365-architecture.png)